osisoft/sample-ocs-data_views-java/README.md

 ## Summary of steps to run the Java demo

-Using Eclipse or any IDE:

 1. Clone a local copy of this GitHub repository.
-1. Clone a local copy of the [Java Client Library repository](https://github.com/osisoft/sample-ocs-sample_libraries-java)
+1. Install the [Java Client Library](https://github.com/osisoft/sample-ocs-sample_libraries-java) (see its [readme](https://github.com/osisoft/sample-ocs-sample_libraries-java) for instructions)
-1. Install Maven.
-1. \*Install the ocs_sample_library_preview to your local Maven repo using run mvn install pom.xml from `/sample-ocs-sample_libraries-java`
-1. If you are using Eclipse, select `File` > `Import` > `Maven`> `Existing maven project` and then select the local copy.
 1. The sample is configured using the file [config.placeholder.properties](config.placeholder.properties).
 Before editing, rename this file to `config.properties`.
-This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
+   - This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
 1. Replace the configuration strings in `config.properties`

-Using a command line:

-1. Clone a local copy of the GitHub repository.
-1. Clone a local copy of the [Java Client Library repository](https://github.com/osisoft/sample-ocs-sample_libraries-java)
-1. Download `apache-maven-x.x.x.zip` from [http://maven.apache.org](http://maven.apache.org) and extract it.
-1. Setting environment variables.
-   1. For Java JDK
-      Variable name - `JAVA_HOME`
-      Variable value - location to the Java JDK in User variables.
-      and, also add JDK\bin path to the Path variable in System variables.
-   1. For Maven
-      Variable name - `MAVEN_HOME`
-      Variable value - location to the extracted folder for the
-      maven `~\apache-maven-x.x.x` in User variables.
-      and, also add `~\apache-maven-x.x.x\bin` path to the Path variable in System variables.
-1. \*Install the ocs_sample_library_preview to your local Maven repo using `run mvn install pom.xml` from `/sample-ocs-sample_libraries-java`
-1. Building and running the project.
+1. Build and run the project.
    1. `cd` to your project location.
    1. run `mvn package exec:java` on cmd.